 Communication Design plays a large role in our everyday lives, guiding interaction and communication in both physical and digital forms.
 In the Communication Design Studio, you will develop visualization skills and creative thinking through a mix of experiments in various forms and media.
 As you learn a visual language, design principles, and thinking methods, the program also provides experiences of exploring contemporary issues and concepts and examining how designers contribute from commercial design to social awareness campaigns.

-The Communication Design studio runs online July 5-30, 2021, Monday, Tuesday, Thursday and Friday, from 9am-4pm (Pacific Daylight Time, GMT -7).
-This studio is offered through the Summer Institute for Teens 2021.
-Please visit the Summer Institute for Teens main page to learn more about the program and download the registration forms.
+The Communication Design studio runs on campus July 4-29, 2022, Monday, Tuesday, Thursday and Friday, from 9am-4pm (Pacific Daylight Time, GMT -7).
+This studio is offered through the Summer Institute for Teens 2022.
+Please visit the Summer Institute for Teens main page to learn more about the program and access the registration webforms.

 Through successful completion of the course, you will be able to: